 Melissa’s determination, fighting spirit and the support of many friends and colleagues in the golfing community are the inspiration for Golfers vs. Brain Cancer.
 Family, friends, golfers of all skill levels – have rallied on behalf of Melissa and so many others who are stricken with brain cancer.

 For Melissa, she lived by the motto of: “each day is a present – that is why it’s called the present; yesterday is the past and tomorrow is unknown…but today is my present!”

-Golfers vs. Brain Cancer – Reaching Out, Raising Funds to Find a Cure “Let’s find a cure” was Melissa’s response to all who asked “What can we do to help?”
+Golfers vs. Brain Cancer – Reaching Out, Raising Funds to Find a Cure.
+“Let’s find a cure” was Melissa’s response to all who asked “What can we do to help?”

-According to national statistics, over 22,000 malignant tumors of the brain or spinal cord will be diagnosed in 2016, striking men, women and children without discrimination.
+According to national statistics, over 22,000 malignant tumors of the brain or spinal cord were diagnosed in 2016, striking men, women and children without discrimination.
 Though more targeted treatment programs are being developed and tested, there is much to be done to improve the survival rate and quality of life for brain cancer patients.